VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Model: VBPYCE-70/VBPYCE-110/VBPYCE-150/VBPYCE-210

-We continue to be committed to provide you tools with competitive price "Save Half", "Half Price" or any other similar expressions used by us on represents an estimate of savings you might benefit from buying certain tools with us compared to the major top brands and does not necessarily mean to all categories of tools offered by us.
-You are kindly reminded to verify car when you are placing an order with us if you are actually Saving Half in comparison with the top major brands.
+We continue to be committed to provide you with tools at competitive prices.
+"Save Half", "Half Price", or any other similar expressions used by us represent an estimate of savings you might benefit from buying certain tools with us compared to the major top brands and does not necessarily mean all categories of tools offered by us.
+You are kindly reminded to verify carefully when you are placing an order with us if you are actually saving half in comparison with the top major brands.

 Model: VBPYCE-70/VBPYCE-110/VBPYCE-150/VBPYCE-210

-This is the original instruction, please read all manual instructions carefully by operating.
+This is the original instruction.
+Please read all manual instructions carefully before operating.
 VEVOR reserves a clear interpretation of our user manual.
-The appe of the product shall be subject to the product you received.
-Please forgive us won't inform you again if there are any technology or software updates on our
+The appearance of the product shall be subject to the product you received.
+Please forgive us; we won't inform you again if there are any technology or software updates on our products.

 CONTENTS